the-teachingRSE-project/competencies/competencies.md

 Often RSEs, especially in RSE groups, will develop applications and services with different variants for different research purposes and groups.
-Additionally, many research groups develop their own codes for specific research purposes, e.g. simulation codes.
+Additionally, many research groups develop their own codes for specific research purposes, e.g. simulation codes or specialised data analysis pipelines.
 A lot of their development of new features is project-based, often through PhD projects, which grow into their own variant with re-integration planned as a final step.